 - 1. Communication- What happened last year that left your kiddo feeling icky?
 Was it grades?
 Peer pressure?
 High levels of stress?
 Ask your child what their goals are for this year.
 Listen without judgement.
-Then, ask your child what steps they can take to achieve these goals.
-For example, if your child was in trouble for talking in class last year, ask them to brainstorm ideas to keep them out of trouble this year.
+Then, ask your child what steps they can take to achieve these goals this year.
+For example, last year your child was in trouble for talking in class.
+Ask them to brainstorm ideas to keep them out of trouble this year.
 Some common suggestions my kiddos make include: moving to the front of the class, sitting apart from friends, and trying harder to focus.
 The first two are concrete plans of action your child can take.
 Trying harder to focus is not as concrete.
 You may have to dig a little deeper and ask, “What was it that didn’t allow you to focus last year?”
 The goal is to have your child come up with ideas that are concise plans of action they act on and you can measure.

 - Rules- Have a family meeting to discuss any rules before the start of the school year.
 What are the rules surrounding the phone and technology?
-Will your child be able to keep their phone nearby at homework time (cough -bad idea- cough)?
+Will your child be able to keep their phone nearby at homework time?
 Will you have access to their text messages?
 What are your rules surrounding friends?
 Do you need to talk to the parents or meet the friend?
-Setting the rules in advance means no surprise or anger when faced with a new social situation (OK, there may still be some anger).
+Setting the rules in advance means no surprise or anger when faced with a new social situation (ok there may still be some anger).
 Remember, you can always relax rules if your child demonstrates responsibility.
-It is harder to apply strict rules once your child has a taste of freedom.
+It is harder to apply stricter rules once they have a taste of freedom.

 - Sleep- A week or two before the school year starts, have your child get into the school routine.
 Dial back on the 11pm bedtimes and settle into a routine.
 Would you rather start the fight when school isn’t in session or when you are in high stress mode?